AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

    | Location name | The location on the account where you want the export data to be sent. <p>For more information, see [Configure cloud export locations](/help/components/exports/cloud-export-locations.md).</p><p>You can select the [!UICONTROL **Add new location**] button to create a new location for an existing export account. |
    | Data Preview | Shows the estimated size, estimated number of rows, and number of breakdowns. |

+   {style="table-layout:auto"}

 1. Select [!UICONTROL **Save**] to save the export.

+## Advantages of exporting to the cloud

+Exporting Customer Journey Analytics data to the cloud allows you to:

+* Export to a shared location, such as Google Cloud Platform, Microsoft Azure, Amazon S3, Snowflake, or Adobe Experience Platform.

+* Store large amounts of historical data.

+  This type of data can be used to detect long-term trends in order to gain business intelligence, and ultimately lead to better business decision-making.

+* Export full tables that contain thousands or millions of rows.
+Other export methods allow a maximum of 50,000 rows.

+* Include calculated metrics in the exported Customer Journey Analytics data.

+* Structure data output as concatenated values (like Data Warehouse for Adobe Analytics).

+* Export ad hoc or on a schedule.
+(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

+* Export files in CSV or PDF format.
+(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

+* Export tables that include multiple dimensions.

 ## Export requirements {#export-requirements}